ArianHarbi/ParticleSimulation/README.md

-This is a not so realistic simulation of particles in a vacuum. keybinds :
+This is a not so realistic simulation of particles in a vacuum."/n" keybinds :
   G -> turn gravity on or off
   F -> turn the horizontal electrical field on or off